Victorwz/UniFilter/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2510.15162-df2a2a.svg?style=for-the-badge)](https://arxiv.org/abs/2510.15162)

-Official implementation of [Train a Unified Multimodal Data Quality Classifier with Synthetic Data]() accepted by EMNLP 2025 Findings.
+Official implementation of [Train a Unified Multimodal Data Quality Classifier with Synthetic Data](https://arxiv.org/abs/2510.15162) accepted by EMNLP 2025 Findings.

 ## Release
 <!-- - [3/31/2025] 🔥 We released all pre-training data in webdataset format at [Open-Qwen2VL-Data](https://huggingface.co/datasets/weizhiwang/Open-Qwen2VL-Data).
-- [3/31/2025] 🔥 We released the technical report for [**Open-Qwen2VL**](https://arxiv.org/abs/2504.00595). -->
+- [10/19/2025] 🔥 We released the paper for [**UniFilter**](https://arxiv.org/abs/2510.15162). -->
-- [8/25/2025] 🔥 We released UniFilter model at [UniFilter-Qwen2.5-1.5B](https://huggingface.co/weizhiwang/UniFilter-Qwen2.5-1.5B).
+- [10/19/2025] 🔥 We released UniFilter model at [UniFilter-Qwen2.5-1.5B](https://huggingface.co/weizhiwang/UniFilter-Qwen2.5-1.5B).
 Empowered by a strong 1.5B LLM backbone, the UniFilter model achieves best inference speed on quality score generation and the classification accuracy.

 ## Introduction